-- Tell your children to do their original stuff by them self and be less dependent on servants and maids.
+- Tell your children to do their original stuff by themselves and be less dependent on servants and maids.

-- Children must clean and tidy up their room themselves.
+- Children must clean and tidy up their rooms themselves.

 - Develop the habit of self-serving in your children.
 Getting one’s self a glass of water is not going to rip off their respect even if there are plenty of servants at your home.

 - Fix a day, like the weekend, when your children must arrange their cupboard.

 - Try to organize the timings or occasions of receiving gifts.
 For example, your children must expect less any reward other than Eid days.

 - Boys are specially raised to be dependent on their mothers and sisters in Muslim households.
-This habit sometimes leads to stereotypical behavior which Muslim societies accused.
+This habit sometimes leads to stereotypical behavior that Muslim societies accused.
 Involve your boys in little house chores.

 - Relate examples and stories of Prophets and Sahaabas, how they managed their affairs all in a self-dependent manner.